Henric Streitman: Sacking, postwar obscurity, and death

+Legacy

-Shortly before, the regime had clamped down on Zionist activity.
+Shortly before Streitman's death, the regime had clamped down on Zionist activity.
 It imprisoned Loewenstein-Lavi, who emigrated to Israel in 1957; after acting as a public defender of the Zionists, Rosenkranz also left the country in 1961.
 Streitman appears as a background character in Alexandru Voitin's historical play Adio, majestate!, fragments of which were first published in December 1967.
+In the 1972 stage production, he was played by Gheorghe Lazarovici.
 Carandino's moral and intellectual portrait of his deceased colleague, published as part of his 1979 book De la o zi la alta, calls Streitman "not a reactionary, but a conservative [who] preferred the peacefulness of bourgeois life over any revolution, as long as the revolution was not [just] spiritual."
 He rates Streitman as one of the "sharpest journalists of that era".
 Also in 1979, another journalist-turned-memoirist, A. P. Samson, briefly covered Streitman's transition from socialist to "far-right Jew", noting that he was "never one to display a firmness of conviction".
-Samson noted that Streitman was also a "remarkable writer", whose style evoked François Rabelais.
+Samson believed that Streitman was also a "remarkable writer", whose style evoked François Rabelais.

 Streitman's literary contribution remained largely ignored, including after the Romanian Revolution of 1989.
 Writing in 2015, Șerban noted: "An absurd silence covers [Streitman's] journalistic activity, which is undeniably valuable.
 Somebody ought to take the initiative of bringing him back into contemporary life, at the very least with a basic selection from the hundreds of texts he left us in those newspapers he wrote for over several decades."
 A modern UZP appeared in 1990, and claimed legal succession from the interwar equivalent, with Streitman as is founding president.
 This narrative was disputed in 2016 by Marian Petcu, who traces its lineage only to a syndicate established in 1955 for the communist press; in discussing the issue, Petcu notes that the earliest UZP was itself generally unprofessional, describing Streitman as "in turn a socialist, a liberal, a (nationalist) populist and a fascist, who traversed two religions and many an ideology, four sciences, five universities, [...] but who, in 1919, was invested with the attributes of maximal professionalism in homegrown journalism."